Pottery at DVSA

 Pottery classes are designed to accommodate both beginner and advanced potters.
 Significant group and individual instruction is provided throughout and a collective exchange of ideas and knowledge is encouraged, shaping a creative and collaborative studio experience.
 Studio time is essential to a potter’s development and Open Studio sessions are made available throughout the week.
 For those looking to further their skills, a number of shorter workshops are provided throughout the year offering specialized instruction in hand-building, throwing and glazing techniques.

-Beginner potters can expect to start with hand-building exercises, making pinch pots, coil pots, slab pots and more.
+Beginner potters can expect to begin with hand-building exercises, making pinch pots, coil pots, slab pots and more.
 Hand-building projects provide a sensory experience with the clay, revealing its plasticity and molding ability.
 Throwing on the wheel is often much easier once you have experience working with the clay and have a sense of what it will do.

 On the pottery throwing wheel, beginner potters learn the basics of centering, opening and bringing up the side walls to create simple to more complex functional pieces.
 Anticipate a learning curve.
 Being able to throw pots, bowls and more on the wheel can be very gratifying – however, it takes some practice and patience to become competent.
 Students will learn to trim their dried clay creations, come to understand the various kiln processes and receive instruction on how to apply glazes to create finished ceramic pieces.

 Intermediate to advanced students can expect to be taught new techniques and concepts, and tackle projects that introduce an increasing level of complexity and challenge.
 Different clays, such as white and specked clay, Cone 10 stoneware, porcelain, raku and sculptural clay are presented as optional materials to work with.
 Our instructors, all of whom are also working artists, offer continual mentorship and creative guidance.